The full schedule, key highlights, Main Event details, event history, and how to win your seat through qualifiers online.

 At the heart of the festival was the WSOP-C Main Event, offering a C$2.2 million guarantee and a C$2,500 buy-in.
 The Main Event included three starting flights, held from August 28 to 30, with the tournament concluding on September 1.

 Beyond the Main Event, the series was packed with notable tournaments.
-Kicking off the action is the C$400 Mini Main Event, the very first of the 18-ring schedule.
+Kicking off the action was the C$400 Mini Main Event, the very first of the 18-ring schedule.
 It ran from August 18 to 23, featuring six starting flights and carrying a generous C$500,000 guarantee.

 Also featured was the C$400 Mystery Bounty (Event #6), which came with three starting flights and a C$200,000 guarantee.
 The final day was played on August 25.